dhirajpatra/ollama-langchain-streamlit/README.md

 ## Acknowledgements

 - Thanks to the creators of the Ollama and Phi3 models.
-- Special thanks to the Streamlit team for providing an excellent framework for building interactive applications.
+- Special thanks to the Flask and Docker communities for providing excellent tools for building and managing services.